Jury convicts Enrique Tarrio of the Proud Boys on seditious conspiracy charge

 Jurors also convicted Tarrio and the others of obstructing an official proceeding, conspiracy to prevent an officer from discharging their duties, obstruction of law enforcement during a civil disorder and destruction of government property with value of over $1,000 in one of the most important cases to date stemming from the siege on the U.S. Capitol on Jan.
 6, 2021.

-Jurors failed to reach a verdict on seditious conspiracy as to one other defendant, Dominic Pezzola, who is well known for taking a shield from a police officer on Jan.
+Jurors found defendant Dominic Pezzola not guilty of seditious conspiracy.
+Pezzola is well known for taking a shield from a police officer on Jan.
 6 and using it to bash in a window at the Capitol.

-Judge Timothy Kelly polled the jurors on the charges and instructed them to return to deliberate on other counts for which they have failed to reach a verdict.
-He excused them at 11:13 A.M.

-The verdict amounts to a significant victory for the Justice Department, which has now secured convictions against top leaders of both the Proud Boys and the Oath Keepers for their roles in the attempt to keep former President Trump in power and stop certification of the 2020 election.
+The convictions amount to a significant victory for the Justice Department, which has now secured them against top leaders of both the Proud Boys and the Oath Keepers for their roles in the attempt to keep former President Trump in power and stop certification of the 2020 election.

 "Politics was no longer something for the debating floor or the voting booth," prosecutor Conor Mulroe told jurors in his closing argument last week.
 "For them, politics meant actual physical violence. ...
 And they liked it and they were good at it."